3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

 \subsection{Physics Simulation}

-\textit{\textbf{Recent efforts aim to extend 3DGS to simulation tasks.}} Based on the "what you see is what you simulate" philosophy, PhysGaussian~\cite{xie2023physgaussian} reconstructs a static 3DGS as the discretization of the scene to be simulated, and then incorporates continuum mechanics theory along with the Material Point Method (MPM)~\cite{de2020material} solver to endow 3DGS with physical properties.
-To stabilize rotation-based varying appearances and fill particles into the void internal region, PhysGaussian proposes an evolving orientation and internal filling strategy.
+\textit{\textbf{Recent efforts aim to extend 3DGS to simulation.}} Based on the "what you see is what you simulate" philosophy, PhysGaussian~\cite{xie2023physgaussian} reconstructs a static 3DGS as the discretization of the scene to be simulated, and then incorporates continuum mechanics theory along with the Material Point Method~\cite{de2020material} solver to endow 3DGS with physical properties. {Similar approaches have also been explored in PhysDreamer~\cite{zhang2025physdreamer}.
+Nevertheless, these physics-based simulations typically entail significant computational overhead.
+VR-GS~\cite{jiang2024vr} design an efficient interactive simulation system for VR, offering users a rich platform for 3D content manipulation. }